lucaneg/code-crawler/README.md

   -d path, --workdir path
                         path to the working directory, defaults to 'crawl_result'
-  -t, --config-template
+  -s, --skip-existing   when retrieving a crawled result, skip the retrieval
+                        it if it already exists in the workdir, but still consider it a crawled item (useful to avoid retrieving the same item in subsequent executions) -t, --config-template
                         instead of executing, dump the configuration template for the given crawler to